freandre/ex_fizzbuzz/README.md

 ## Code quality
 To enforce code quality the [Dialyzer](http://erlang.org/doc/man/dialyzer.html) tool has been created for the Erlang plateform.
-Fortunately its Elixir counterpart [Dialyxir](https://github.com/jeremyjh/dialyxir) has also be made.
+Fortunately its Elixir counterpart [Dialyxir](https://github.com/jeremyjh/dialyxir) has also been made.
 This can be run with the `mix dialyzer` command.

 ## Deployment